jhpyle/docassemble/_docs/api.md

 ## <a name="user_interviews"></a>List interviews of the user

-Description: Provides a filterable list of interview sessions stored on the system where the owner of the API started the interview.
+Description: Provides a filterable list of interview sessions stored on the system where the owner of the API is associated with the session.

 Path: `/api/user/interviews`